-A development standard is a criterion contained in an LEP or Development Control Plan that controls aspects of building design, subdivision or the use of land.
+A development standard is a standard contained in a Local Environmental Plan or Development Control Plan that controls aspects of building design, subdivision or the use of land.
 Development standards and can be either numerical or performance based.
 Examples of development standards include the maximum height of a building or minimum lot size (for subdivision).